Trachipterus arcticus

 Trachipterus arcticus is a species of ribbonfish found predominantly in the North Atlantic Ocean, with one report from the Mediterranean Sea.
 They are rarely encountered by humans due to their deep-sea habitat and the fact that they are of no commercial value.
-This species is commonly referred to as the dealfish to differentiate it from the nine other ribbonfish species in the family Trachipteridae.
+This species is commonly referred to as the dealfish to differentiate it from the six other ribbonfish species in the family Trachipteridae.